MansourCoderPro/PS3_Heart_Disease/README.md

 ## Acknowledgements

-This solution and dataset are inspired by Stanford's CS229 course material, particularly on supervised learning and neural network applications for classification tasks.
+This solution and dataset are inspired by Stanford's CS229 course material, particularly on supervised learning and neural network applications.